Followers

 Battle Sniper

-Murphy entered the history books, and American rifleman lore, on 7 October 1777 during the struggle at Bemis Heights.
-General Benedict Arnold had summoned Dan Morgan to find someone to take out the British officer rallying his troops under the heat of American fire.
-General Simon Fraser was the best British officer on the field, and Arnold reckoned he was worth a regiment.
-Morgan tapped Murphy for the grim mission.
-The area was thick with trees and heavy with smoke so Murphy slung his Dickert rifle on his back and climbed a tree for a better field of fire.
-Placing his rifle in the fork of a tree, he zeroed in on the general from the extremely long range of 300 yards.
+Murphy made history and became a legend among American riflemen on October 7, 1777, during the fight at Bemis Heights.
+General Benedict Arnold had called on Dan Morgan to find someone to take out the British officer rallying his men under heavy American fire.
+The best British officer on the field was General Simon Fraser, and Arnold believed he was worth a whole regiment.
+Morgan chose Murphy for this grim task.
+The area was thick with trees and heavy with smoke, so Murphy slung his Dickert rifle on his back and climbed a tree to get a better line of sight.
+He placed his rifle in a fork of the tree and took aim at the general from an extremely long range of 300 yards.
 Let's pause here to discuss the weapon used by the patriot sniper on that fateful day.

 Murphy was tasked with a grim mission at Bemis Heights